canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 The Government of Canada creates greater transparency, accountability, increases citizen engagement, and drives innovation and economic opportunities through open data, open information, and open dialogue.

 When developing entirely new software a business or government organization needs to make a choice between keeping the source code restricted or releasing it as OSS.
 Governments and non-profit organizations may wish to release software as OSS to provide a range of additional benefits to OSS communities, businesses, and the general public.
 Software vendors and other businesses often release software as OSS where it is ancillary to their core business.
 They thereby benefit from others collaborating on the software, spreading out the development costs, without reducing their market share for their core competencies.

 Developers who contribute to OSS and distribute it come from wide and varied environments across the public sector, private sector and academia.
-Risks and drawbacks of OSS participation also widely differ, depending on the context.
+Studies show numerous and diverse motivations for FOSS participation, ranging from economic gain to a sense of civic duty towards social and technological advancement.
+Risks and drawbacks of OSS participation also widely differ, depending on the context. ([source](http://www.irma-international.org/viewtitle/10083/))

 ### Benefits
 #### Collaboration to Lower Development Costs
 Distributing code as OSS allows others to join in on the development effort, making a project a joint effort amongst multiple companies, public sector workers, and individual volunteers.
-Companies regularly invest a share of resources to participate in OSS projects.
+Companies regularly invest a share of resources to participate in OSS projects: 40% of developers in OSS communities are paid to participate. ([source](http://www.mitpressjournals.org/doi/pdf/10.1162/itgg.2007.2.3.97))

 When collaborating to develop new features or creating a new project built on existing OSS, a company or organization also leverages all the work that collaborators have previously invested.
 If distributing modifications as OSS, prior work can even include code and libraries under reciprocal licences (which a company or organization can only ever distribute if its project is OSS as well).

 With increasing global competition, rising R&D costs and shortening product life cycles, companies are reducing their reliance on traditional models of closed innovation.
-Increasingly they depend on accessing external sources of knowledge and collaborating with individuals, companies and other organizations that possess relevant knowledge that may be used to benefit the organization's innovation process (papers.ssrn.com/sol3/papers.cfm?abstract_id=2493736).
+Increasingly they depend on accessing external sources of knowledge and collaborating with individuals, companies and other organizations that possess relevant knowledge that may be used to benefit the organization's innovation process. ([source](papers.ssrn.com/sol3/papers.cfm?abstract_id=2493736))

 #### Long-term Feasibility
 Releasing software as OSS to encourage others to collaborate on it can also help ensure the viability of a project into the future.
 For example, an organization or company may develop a software tool with a fixed and limited research and development budget.
 For the project to continue and grow, the participation of other collaborators is necessary.

 #### Reputation Building
 For individuals participating in OSS development, a common motivating factor and concrete benefit is building a good reputation.
 In some cases, the goal is to exhibit skills and talents to employers; in other cases, it is to earn status with a community.

 Most OSS projects are open for any developer to contribute.
 Thus, participants are able to develop and demonstrate their talent to potential employers.
+Not only can participants add their involvement to a C.V., but employers can also screen and hire talent directly from a pool of the developers contributing to a OSS project.
+These developers may have proven competencies in desirable areas of expertise. ([source](http://www.mitpressjournals.org/doi/pdf/10.1162/itgg.2007.2.3.97))

-These developers may have proven competencies in desirable areas of expertise.
-In general, the strongest contributors tend to have the most control over the project - for example, in deciding upon priorities for new features.
+A culture of “meritocracy” popular within many FOSS projects also serves to benefit contributors with status and privilege.
+In general, the strongest contributors tend to have the most control over the project - for example, in deciding upon priorities for new features. ([source](http://oss-watch.ac.uk/resources/meritocraticgovernancemodel))

 Of course, reputation and good will are also extremely important to public sector contributors.
 Participation in OSS can help build a positive reputation amongst other developers and amongst OSS users.

 #### Public Benefits
 OSS can align well with the role of public sector agencies in providing wide benefits to the public-at-large, such as in maintaining society’s technological infrastructure and helping it evolve.